 For example, search volume for the keyword pool parties goes crazy around June 1st and by the last week of November, the search volume has decreased to 2.

 Pinterest has told us they want us pinning our content 45 days in advance so that it’s on the platform when people begin searching.
 What does this mean for pinning content related to pool parties?
 Start to pin it in the middle of April.

 How Should I Use It?

-Use Pinterest trends in the following ways:
+Use trends data in the following ways:

 - To help you know when to share your content.
 For example, appetizers go crazy around the week of December 21st.
 This helps me know that I should be pinning content about appetizers leading up to that week.

 - To help you write the best pin description.
 You’ll be able to see if your keywords are popular and also discover other related terms.
 The Trends tool will also enable you to browse popular pins based on your search term.

 - To help you plan your seasonal content calendar.
 If you have any element of your business that is seasonal, you can use the tool to gauge when you should be pinning this particular content.
 You can even look out over the whole year to see what’s coming up and when.
 Related: Seasonality on Pinterest.